gdepeute/dae.notes/cust.crisis24.md

 - Security centers - common operating picture
 - See their assets, and threats to assets
 - Topo1
+- Always looking for more data to add to their platform

 - Got list of layers Mike is interested in, Michelle will work on the pricing
   - Population Density